fleola/my-app/components-new-app/README.md

-## Custom Hooks - 03
+## SWR - 01

-Extract the logic to fetch a Github user's data from the GithubUser component from useEffect 03 into a custom hook called useGithubUser.
+Modify the useGithubUser custom hook from Custom Hooks 03 to use the useSWR hook to fetch the data of a Github user.